Delhi Sultanate: Economy

 Some historians argue that the Delhi Sultanate was responsible for making India more multicultural and cosmopolitan.
 The establishment of the Delhi Sultanate in India has been compared to the expansion of the Mongol Empire and called "part of a larger trend occurring throughout much of Eurasia, in which nomadic people migrated from the steppes of Inner Asia and became politically dominant".

 According to Angus Maddison, between the years 1000 and 1500, India's GDP, of which the sultanates represented a significant part, grew nearly 8% to $60.5 billion in 1500.
-Though the overall the percentage of the GDP share reduced from 33% to 22% According to Maddison's estimates, India's population grew from 85 million in 1200 to 101 million in 1500 AD in the period.
+Though the overall the percentage of the GDP share reduced from 33% to 22% According to Maddison's estimates, India's population grew from 85 million in 1200 to 101 million in 1500.

 The Delhi Sultanate period coincided with more use of mechanical technology in the Indian subcontinent.
 India previously already had highly sophisticated agriculture, food crops, textiles, medicine, minerals, and metals.
 Water wheels also previously existed in India, as described by various Chinese monks and Arab travellers and writers in their books.
 (Note: Pali literature dating to the 4th century BC mentions the cakkavattaka, which commentaries explain as arahatta-ghati-yanta (machine with wheel-pots attached), and according to Pacey, water-raising devices were used for irrigation in Ancient India predating their use in the Roman empire or China.
 Greco-Roman tradition, on the other hand, asserts that the device was introduced to India from the Roman Empire.
 Furthermore, South Indian mathematician Bhaskara II describes water-wheels c.
 1150 in his incorrect proposal for a perpetual motion machine.
 Srivastava argues that the Sakia, or araghatta was in fact invented in India by the 4th century.)
 During the Delhi Sultanate, various mechanical devices were introduced from the Islamic world to India, such as geared water-raising wheels and other machines with gears, pulleys, cams, and cranks.
 Later, Mughal emperor Babur provided a description on the use of water wheels in the Delhi Sultanate.